-This Is a Big Shift from Past Practice
+This Is a Big Shift from Past Practice in Queens

 Until recently, infractions like rolling through a stop sign or running a red light were handled by mail or virtually with the DMV.

-What Is a Pink Summons?
+What Is a Pink Summons in Queens?

-A pink summons is a criminal court appearance ticket issued by the NYPD for certain violations and low-level offenses.
-It is not a desk appearance ticket, and you likely won’t be fingerprinted.
-But you must appear in criminal court, or a judge can issue a bench warrant.
+A pink summons is a criminal court appearance ticket issued by the NYPD for certain cycling violations.
+Unlike a regular traffic ticket, a pink summons requires you to appear in Queens Criminal Court.
+You won’t be fingerprinted, but if you ignore the summons, a judge can issue a bench warrant for your arrest.

-Consequences of Ignoring a Pink Summons
+Consequences of Ignoring a Queens Pink Summons:

 - Reckless Operation